-The net proceeds to the Company from the sale of the Class A Common Stock offered hereby, after deducting the estimated underwriting discount and expenses of this offering, will be approximately \$million.
-The Company will not receive any proceeds from any exercise of the Underwriters' over-allotment option.
+The net proceeds to the Company from the sale of the 3,700,000 shares of Class A Common Stock offered hereby, after deducting the estimated underwriting discount and expenses of this offering, will be approximately \$73.3 million (assuming an offering share price of \$21 per share).
+The Company will not receive any of the proceeds from the sale of Class A Common Stock by the selling shareholder.
 The Company intends to use the net proceeds (i) to repay approximately \$36 million of existing indebtedness under our revolving credit facility with SunTrust Bank, as agent for a syndicate of banks, and (ii) for working capital and general corporate purposes, including potential acquisitions within the aerospace products and services industries.
 The approximately \$36 million of indebtedness to be repaid bears interest at the weighted average rate of 6.2% per annum and matures July 2001.
 Such indebtedness was incurred in July 1998 and December 1998 and was used to partly finance the acquisitions of McClain and Rogers-Dierks.
 Our revolving credit facility allows us to reborrow the amounts which we repay.